 My artwork dialogues with our distorted and alienated connection with nature.
 I am interested in abstraction as a carrier for the imagination and remembrance.
 Science fiction and biological forms inspire me to create complex and textural surfaces onto flat and 3D structures.
 I want to pay tribute to the complexities of organic life, as well as its incessant regeneration, flow, and decadence.
-There is a tangible alien component in the artwork that offers a haptic quality to the final results.
-I elaborate my feelings and thoughts through my artwork.
-I conceive my emotions before I am capable to process them.
+There is also a tangible alien component in my artwork that offers a haptic quality to the final results.
 My process involves juxtaposing accurate precision with various chemical reactions that are sometimes out of my control.
 I can’t ever prevent the ‘disaster’ I’m about to perform when I start working, I look to the canvas and then I begin to fight gently with it.
 I do not make any sketches or previous consideration.
 The process starts in a considerable solemn manner, everything must appear to be quiet and trivial, a blank surface and me, we look at each other and we both know that tranquility won’t last for long.
 I turn the music on loud, I need to reset my actual mood and make my thoughts go off-line.
 At this point I’m excited.
 My ‘virgin canvas’ and I are completely in-sync.
 If everything keeps going smoothly I will be in the studio all day and all night long.
 If I can’t find my inspiration I will leave the studio quickly and for the whole day.
 I always work on two or three pieces at time because the imagery in my mind is often bigger than the surface I’m about to operate on.
 I paint on a big table or directly on the floor.